Maahsome/ktrouble/HELP.md

-      --no-headers         Suppress header output in Text output -o, --output string      output types: json, text, yaml, gron, raw -s, --show-hidden        Show entries with the 'hidden' property set to 'true'
+      --no-headers         Suppress header output in Text output -o, --output string      output types: json, text, yaml, gron, raw -s, --show-hidden        Show entries with the 'hidden' property set to 'true' -t, --template string    Specify the template file to use to render the POD manifest (default "default")

 Use "ktrouble [command] --help" for more information about a command.
 ```